-After your backpack, tent, and sleeping bag, your water purification system ranks highly on the “gear you will heavily research” list, and vies for the top spot on the “gear people ask you about” list.
+As you will quickly learn on-trail and in the wilderness, whether through your conversations with other hikers or through divine intervention, water (and its level of purity) is a very serious issue.
+After your backpack, tent, and sleeping bag, your water purification system ranks highly on the “gear you will heavily research” list and vies for the top spot on the “gear people ask you about” list.

-Weight, versatility, and practicality dictate the selling points of a water purifier (assuming it actually purifies your water, of course), and Sawyer had all three of these things in mind when designing their new Sawyer MINI Water Filter.
+Weight, versatility, and practicality dictate the selling points of a water purifier (assuming it actually purifies your water, of course), and Sawyer had all three of these things in mind when designing the Sawyer MINI.

 Yet the question remains: how does it hold up in the field?
 Will you be able to easily and safely filter water should you encounter a wasp nest encroaching on your only water source for miles?
 Will you end up riving in pain, holding your stomach as you endure the uncontrollable effects of giardia?
 Will the thing end up broken at the bottom of your pack only to live out the rest of its days in a hiker box somewhere along the trail?

 As far as backpackers are concerned the Sawyer MINI is everything you could ask for in a filtering of water device.
 Here is a quick rundown:

 - Weight: 2 oz

 - Filter Type: Hollow-fiber membrane (0.1-micron)